Counseling and Psychiatric Services will be available by phone or telehealth only over fall break. Please call 303-492-2277 to get connected.

 Students present to CAPS with symptoms and concerns related to depression, anxiety, trauma, bipolar disorder, OCD, relationship issues, eating disorders, emotional, physical, and sexual assault or abuse, sexuality issues, problems with alcohol and drugs, stress management, self-esteem issues, grief and loss, family problems, personality-related issues, experiences of oppression, and multicultural identity development.
 Trainees, along with senior staff, provide services to students who present with a range of concerns and levels of acuity.
 Our multidisciplinary staff consists of psychologists, psychiatrists, psychiatric nurse practitioners, licensed clinical social workers and licensed professional counselors.
 The staff represent and respect a multiplicity of theoretical orientations.

-Additionally, interns interested in intensive training in group psychotherapy are likely to particularly benefit from training at our site.
-Interns participate in 1.5 hours per week of intensive group therapy training and have ample opportunity to run groups of their choosing through the robust group therapy program at CAPS.
-The group therapy seminar includes didactic, experiential, and case consultation components.
+Additionally, interns interested in group psychotherapy are likely to particularly benefit from training at our site.
+Interns participate in 1.5 hours per week of specialized group therapy training and have ample opportunity to run groups of their choosing through the robust group therapy program at CAPS.
+The group therapy seminar includes didactic and case consultation components.

 All CU Boulder students have access to a limited number of free visits per academic year through the student mental health fee.
 Students who have purchased the CU Gold Health Insurance may be seen in the clinic without additional payment for additional visits (psychotherapy and psychiatry visits combined) per policy year (August to August).